yelite/lite-config/README.md

         # Per-user Home Manager module used for exporting homeConfigurations to be used
         # by systems other than NixOS and nix-darwin.
         #
-        # The exported homeConfigurations will import both `lite-system.homeModule` and the value of
+        # The exported homeConfigurations will import both `lite-config.homeModule` and the value of
         # this attrset.
         #
-        # This has no effect if `lite-system.homeModule` is null.
+        # This has no effect if `lite-config.homeModule` is null.
         homeConfigurations = {
           joe = {
             myConfig = {